-- 4.213 Essex Police object on the grounds of poor design aligned to excessive permeability caused by the large number of rear access alleyways.
+Essex Police objects on the grounds of poor design aligned to excessive permeability caused by the large number of rear access alley ways.
 The DandA states they will be security coded gates.
-I would suggest they should also be self-closing/locking and robust in design and at least 2mtrs in height to limit damage and climbing. - 4.214 Alley gating has its place where it's used because of old designed estates that aid crime and disorder.
-If the design is right it should not be needed. - 4.215 Essex Police would much prefer to see where the necessary need for alleyways is required that they have no corners/turns in them and lighting is provided. - 4.216 The alleyways can be reduced in length by increasing the length of one or two properties gardens across the alleyway to block off through routes. - 4.217 Essex Police request Secured by Design certification is required on all housing within this development.
-Essex Police Architectural Liaison Service will work with the architects/developers to achieve SBD certification as a planning condition. - 4.218 Crime and disorder is a material consideration that must be addressed.
+I would suggest they should also be self- closing/locking and robust in design and at least 2m in height to limit damage and climbing.

+Alley gating has its place where it's used because of old designed estates that aid crime and disorder.
+If the design is right it should not be needed.

+Essex Police would much prefer to see where the necessary need for alley ways is required that they have no corners/turns in them and lighting is provided.

+The alley ways can be reduced in length by increasing the length of one or two properties gardens across the alleyway to block off through routes.

+Essex Police requests Secured by Design certification is required on all housing within this development.
+Essex Police Architectural Liaison Service will work with the architects/developers to achieve SBD certification as a planning condition.

+Crime and disorder are a material consideration that must be addressed.

+Plot 31 the gate could be installed adjacent the house.
+Removing one gate from the alley way.

+Plot 32 the gate could then be moved south and adjacent to the gate of plot 45.
+This would shorten the alley way by some considerable length and making the garden of plot 32 a little larger.

+Why has the alley to the rear of plots 34-36, 37,38 and 40-41 require 3 entry points?
+If Plot 39 has a gate opening onto the car park why can't 37 and 38 thus removing the alley behind them.

+Why has plot 36 got 2 gates?
+Or why has the alley way got a gate at the western end?

+Depending on where refuge is collected the alley way to the rear of plots 40-42 could be shortened by extending the gardens of 40 and 41 or just 41.
+Another option would be to install the gate to 40 onto the paring area removing it from the alley way.

+Gate to rear of plot 75 move south adjacent to gate of plot 74 and gate to plot 66 move north to adjacent to gate of plot 67 again this makes the alley ways shorter and brings a small piece of semi-private land into private land under the control of plots 75 and 66.

+Finally plot 63 does not appear to have a gate where one could be included between the parking space and building.

-4.219 Essex & Suffolk Water
+4.23 Essex & Suffolk Water

-- 4.220 We would advise you that our existing apparatus does not appear to be affected by the proposed development. - 4.221 We give consent to this development on the condition that a new water connection is made onto our company network for each new dwelling from water mains laid on the site.
+We would advise you that our existing apparatus does not appear to be affected by the proposed development.

+We give consent to this development on the condition that a new water connection is made onto our company network for each new dwelling from water mains laid on the site.

-- 4.222 We have no objection to the proposed development. - 4.223 We would advise you that our existing apparatus does not appear to be affected by the proposed development.
-We give consent to this development on the condition that new water mains are laid onto the site, and a connection is made onto our company network for each new dwelling for revenue purposes.
+We have no objection to the proposed development.

+We would advise you that our existing apparatus does not appear to be affected by the proposed development.
+We give consent to this development on the condition that new waters main are laid onto the site, and a connection is made onto our company network for each new dwelling for revenue purposes.

-4.224 Highways Agency
+4.24 Highways Agency

-4.225 Although this location is remote from the strategic road network, it may be possible that the development could adversely affect the operation of trunk roads.
+Although this location is remote from the strategic road network, it may be possible that the development could adversely affect the operation of trunk roads.
 Therefore please find enclosed a form TR110 indicating a requirement for an agreed Travel Plan as condition, should you be minded to grant permission for this application.